KevinCurtisDev/Jessica_webapp/README.md

 ## Testing

-Responsive design: responsive design was tested on google chromes webdeveloper tools.
+Responsive design: responsive design was tested on google chrome webdeveloper tools.
 Once the site was uploaded to github pages it was also tested on a number of phones, tablets, laptop and desktop screens.

 Browser compatibility: The site was run on multiple browsers, including chrome, chrome canary, firefox, IE, opera.